 Although 8fig does not take equity in your business, we still see you as a business partner, working with you to achieve long-term growth.
 Instead of one lump sum of capital, we provide you with continuous cash injections when you need it to cover your supply chain expenses.
 We’ll be with you the whole way through, helping you map your supply chain, analyze your sales, and manage your schedule.

 Who is eligible for 8fig financing

 8fig’s application process is quick and simple.
 You can get approved and receive funds within days, rather than weeks or months like with other financing companies.
-8fig looks for businesses that sell a product online, have been in business for at least 12 months, have an annual revenue of $100,000 or more, and have made at least $8,000 in sales per month for the last three months.
-In addition, businesses in business for 6 – 12 months and have an average monthly revenue of $21,000 or more are encouraged to apply.
+8fig looks for businesses that sell a product online, have been in business for at least 12 months, have an annual revenue of $100,000 or more, and have made an average of $8,000 in sales per month for the last three months.
 If this sounds like you, you’re most likely eligible for funding from 8fig.

 How to apply for 8fig financing